Axion: Cosmological implications

+In 2020, it was proposed that the axion field might actually have influenced the evolution of the early Universe by creating more imbalance between the amounts of matter and antimatter – which possibly resolves the baryon asymmetry problem.

 Supersymmetry

 In supersymmetric theories the axion has both a scalar and a fermionic superpartner.
 The fermionic superpartner of the axion is called the axino, the scalar superpartner is called the saxion or dilaton.

-They are all bundled up in a chiral superfield.
+They are all bundled in a chiral superfield.

 The axino has been predicted to be the lightest supersymmetric particle in such a model.
-In part due to this property, it is considered a candidate for dark matter.
+In part due to this property, it is also considered a candidate for dark matter.